giaom/Dodge-the-Ducks-DELETE/README.md

 - Original duck: [https://mokeonn.itch.io/duck-in-a-library](https://mokeonn.itch.io/duck-in-a-library)
 - Audio, tutorial: [https://docs.godotengine.org/en/latest/getting_started/first_2d_game/index.html](https://docs.godotengine.org/en/latest/getting_started/first_2d_game/index.html)

-## Changelog
+## Changelog (from original.)

 ### Other:
 - Changed README.txt
 - Added notes and comments to scripts and methods

-### PROGRAM 1 - Hello World: change to splash screen
-- Added text "Go!" for one second after "Get Ready!" splash screen
-  - Starting line 24 in `hud.gd`.

-### PROGRAM 2 - Basic Interaction Model: Change in player movement
-- When space bar is pressed down, player's movement speed increases, while mobs' decreases.
-- Speed reverts to original when space bar is released.
-  - Changes starting from line 42, AND from line 52, in `player.gd`
-  - Changes starting from line 8, AND from line 22, in `Mob.gd`

-### Added READMENOT text file:
-This text file contains changes unused, irrelevant to, or not useful to the class assignments, but personal notes or things I may want to go back to.
+- Added READMENOT text file: This text file contains changes unused, irrelevant to, or not useful to the class assignments, but personal notes or things I may want to go back to.
+- Uploaded and used different art assets.
+- PROGRAM 1 - Hello World: change to splash screen: Added text "Go!" for one second after "Get Ready!" splash screen, Starting line 24 in `hud.gd`.
+- PROGRAM 2 - Basic Interaction Model: Change in player movement.
+When space bar is pressed down, player's movement speed increases, while mobs' decreases.
+Speed reverts to original when space bar is released.
+Changes starting from line 42, AND from line 52, in `player.gd`and starting from line 8, AND from line 22, in `Mob.gd`
+- Saved and show highscore.
+- Added info screen to home screen.

 ## Write Ups